 Make sure you always test your video and audio before jumping in on the Zoom call as well to make sure everything is working, and there will be no hiccups when the meeting starts.
 Finally, make sure to look at the camera during your Zoom call.
 These actions mimic face-to-face communication and eye contact that you would have in a normal face-to-face meeting.

 When participating in a Zoom call, you want to learn some general rules as it pertains to common courtesy for these virtual meetings.

 Unless you are catching up with friends or family, your Zoom call is not the time for drinking and snacking.
 Save it for after your call.
 It is unprofessional and not appealing to see others in the call eating while they should be engaging.

-When you are in a call, that should be your primary focus but sometimes we cannot avoid background noises.
-It’s best practice to mute yourself until its your time to engage and speak.
+When you are on a call, that should be your primary focus but sometimes we cannot avoid background noises.
+It’s best practice to mute yourself until it's your time to engage and speak.